aleksey-nikolaev/predef_wiki/Standards.md

     # endif
     #endif

-Please notice that not all compliant compilers provides the correct pre-defined macros.
+Notice that not all compliant compilers provides the correct pre-defined macros.
 For example, Microsoft Visual C++ does not define `__STDC__`, or Sun Workshop 4.2 supports C94 without setting `__STDC_VERSION__` to the proper value.
 Extra checks for such compilers must be added.

 ##### Example: Pre-C89 #####